 - 3 cups dried macaroni

 - 1 ½ cups grated mozzarella (lightly packed / 150g)

 - 1 cup grated cheddar (packed / 125g)

 - 1 teaspoon salt

-- Pepper to taste
+- 1 teaspoon pepper or to taste

-- pumpkin chips to serve (note 2)
+- parsley to serve

-In a saucepan over low-medium heat, melt the butter then add the flour and stir well (this is a roux).
+- FOR THE PUMPKIN SAUCE:In a saucepan over medium heat, melt the butter then add the flour and stir well (a flat whisk works well).
 Continue to stir gently until it starts to look frothy.

 - I use a standard Australian 20ml tablespoon

 - You can use any pumpkin you like or even butternut squash.